mvolkmann/blog/src/d3/00-article.md

 But ours will include more features than typically shown in tutorials in order to introduce more D3 concepts.

+You are encouraged to copy the code in the article and try it in a web browser!

 ### SVG Basics

 SVG stands for Scalable Vector Graphics.